 Liquidation can follow on from a company administration, however, there are also some other potential resolutions that can result from an administration.
 A pre-pack administration is a legal method of selling the business to a third party, or to the company’s existing directors operating under a new company name.
 There are also some potential funding options which could provide the financial lifeline with a struggling business needs.

 However, in some circumstances, the company administrators may feel a liquidation is the best option for both the creditors and the company’s directors.

-Avoiding Liquidation via a Company Administration
+Can You Avoid Liquidation via a Company Administration?

 While it is not uncommon for a company administration to result in a liquidation, it can also prove to be an effective method of avoiding liquidation and receivership.